 Walk Through Westminster:

-for yourself at our next “Walk Westminster” open house on February 27.
+Join us for our “Walk Westminster” open house on November 13, from 10am-1pm.
 RSVP for your tour time at the link below.

 During this special tour experience, you will have the chance to tour the campus, visit classrooms, and view projects and experiments—all with two of our stellar student ambassadors.
 You will also have the opportunity to meet some of our wonderful Westminster parents!